This post was originally published in November 2022.

 Hair salons

 You will find these two hair salons in Frogtown: Lucas Salon and The Powder Room.
-Lucas Salon is just a few feet away from La Colombe and The Powder Room is next door to Cobalt and Clay.
+Lucas Salon is just a few feet away from La Colombe, and The Powder Room is next door to the pottery studio Cobalt and Clay.

 La Colombe Frogtown Cafe and Roastery